-Herbarium Lunch is our fun, informal and informative series of lunch hour talks on plants, plant research, and plant-related travel.
+Herbarium Lunch is our fun, informal and informative series of lunch hour talks on plants, plant research, plant-related travel, and more.
 Speakers are herbarium staff, researchers or volunteers, or are recruited from the university at large or the diverse Tucson community of people interested in plants.

 Want to give a presentation, or know of somebody who would like to be added to the UA Herbarium Listserv?
 Contact Shelley McMahon.

 We are delighted to announce the return of Herbarium Lunch with a wonderful lineup of speakers for Fall 2022!

 Sep 29: Joela Jacobs: "Vegetal Eroticism: Plants between Science and Fiction"